knox-dude/teaching-turtle/README.md

 # teaching-turtle
-A repository where I will create Python code using the Turtle module to share with my students
+A repository where I will create Python code to share with my students using the Turtle and easygui modules.